gitaroktato/healthcheck-patterns/article.md

 - If your load balancer allows setting a specific payload of the health check you can call the real controller direclty.
 - Otherwise you have to create the synthetic payload and forward your request to the original controller.

-In my [implementation][probing-custom-health] I chose to inject the controller and just include the result without any further interpretation in the heatlh-check class.
+In my [implementation][probing-custom-health], I chose to inject the controller and just include the result without any further interpretation in the heatlh-check class.
 It should be as simple as possible.

 If you're using Spring you can even use the [`forward:`][spring-forward] prefix to simplify the implementation even further.